 Collection of Anonymous Information

-We sometimes collect anonymous information from visits to our site to help us provide better customer service.
-For example, we measure visitor activity on our Site, but we do so in ways that keeps the information anonymous as more particularly set out in Section 4.
-We use the information that we collect to measure the number of visitors to the different areas of our Site, and to help us make our Site more useful to visitors.
+We sometimes collect anonymous information from visits to a Site to help us provide better customer service.
+For example, we measure visitor activity on the Sites, but we do so in ways that keeps the information anonymous.
+We use the information that we collect to measure the number of visitors to the different areas of our Sites, and to help us make our Sites more useful to visitors.
 This includes analysing these logs periodically to measure the traffic through our servers, the number of pages visited and the level of demand for pages and topics of interest.
 None of the information constituted in such logs will include or constitute personal data and such logs may be preserved indefinitely and used at any time and in any way to prevent security breaches and to ensure the integrity of the data on our servers.

-Where you are submitting personal data from within the European Economic Area (“EEA”), such information may be transferred to countries outside the EEA.
-By way of example, this may happen if one or more of our third-party service providers with whom we share personal data in accordance with section 7 (Disclosure of your information) are located, or have their servers located, outside your country or the country from which the data were provided.
-If we transfer your information outside the EEA in this way, we will take steps to ensure that your privacy rights continue to be protected to the standard required under applicable data protection laws.
+Where you are submitting personal data from within the European Economic Area (“EEA”) or any other particular jurisdiction, such information may be transferred to countries outside that particular jurisdiction.
+By way of example, this may happen if one or more of our third-party service providers with whom we share personal data in accordance with the Section titled Disclosure of Your Information are located, or have their servers located, outside your country or the country from which the data were provided.
+If we transfer your information outside your jurisdiction in this way, we will take steps to ensure that your privacy rights continue to be protected to the standard required under applicable data protection laws.

 - corrections or updates to your details;